Mar 24 2025

 Lisa, S.A.

-The enforcement proceeding originated with Order No. 2567 of December 22, 2021, through which the Eleventh Civil Court admitted the executive action and issued a payment order for $51,643,208.80 in favor of Lisa and against Villamorey.
+The enforcement proceeding, <law id="pty-117030-21" />, originated with <doc id="pty-117030-21-2021-12-22-a" />, through which the Eleventh Civil Court admitted the executive action and issued a payment order for $51,643,208.80 in favor of Lisa, S.A. and against Villamorey, S.A. on December 22, 2021.
 Service of the payment order was completed on July 7, 2022, when the firm Galindo Arias y López appeared as Villamorey's counsel.
 On July 20, 2022, the firm filed an appeal, which was granted in devolutive effect.
 Lisa filed its opposition to the appeal on July 25, 2022, within the statutory deadline under Article 1138 of the Judicial Code.

 From that date forward, the court took no further action.
-Lisa filed a first amparo on November 25, 2022, denouncing the judicial paralysis after two months of inactivity, but the tribunal did not act on it.
+Lisa filed a first <doc id="pty-117030-21-2022-11-25-a" /> on November 25, 2022, denouncing the judicial paralysis after two months of inactivity, but the tribunal did not act on it.
 Subsequently, on February 10, 2025, Lisa filed a motion to proceed with the embargo of identified assets, and on February 11, 2025, filed a contempt motion against Villamorey and Juan Luis Bosch for nonpayment of dividends.
 None of these filings produced any judicial action.

 Lisa grounds the amparo on three axes of constitutional violation.
 First, infringement of the right to due process enshrined in Article 32 of the Constitution, given that Article 1138(2) of the Judicial Code provides that an appeal in devolutive effect does not suspend compliance with the appealed order or the course of the proceeding.
 Articles 1640, 1643, and 1682 of the Judicial Code reinforce this obligation by providing that, once the payment order is served, the judge must proceed immediately with the embargo of identified assets, regardless of any appeal filed by the defendant.